MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/optimize-models.md

 # Optimize your 3D models

-For best rendering and best possible real-time performance, your 3D models need to be converted and might need to be optimized before using [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)].
+For best rendering and best possible real-time performance, your 3D models need to be converted and might need to be optimized.
 Third-party applications that convert CAD files often have tools that can optimize content as well.

 The following table lists software tools that you can use to convert and/or optimize your CAD files or intermediate files and export them as a supported file format.
 Your use of third-party applications is subject to terms between you and the third party. [!include[cc-microsoft](../includes/cc-microsoft.md)] does not endorse any particular third-party application and assumes no responsibility or liability for any third-party application you elect to use.